Committed to the Business of Alternative Energy, Sustainability

 Our approach includes a focus on community buy-in and education, with local governmental and public support as keys to successful project development.
 Our team has successfully turned strong local concern into support for advancing the project.

-We are the first Denver law firm to achieve B Corp certification and, currently, one of only a handful of law firms in the U.S. to do so.
+As one of the first Denver laws firm to achieve B Corp certification and, currently, one of only a handful of law firms in the U.S. to do so.
 As a B Corp, we are committed to operating our practice in an environmentally sustainable manner.
 Our B Corp certification ensures that our actual practices match and exceed our commitment to environmental sustainability and advanced energy.

 Our expertise includes: